vanyanv/Modern-Pokedex/README.md

-This is Pokedex for the first 151 Pokemon Build with NEXT.JS, React Router, TailwindCSS, Vercel
+This is the ModernPokedex Build with NEXT.JS, React Router, TailwindCSS, Chat.js and deployed on Vercel